1978 Anchorage mayoral election

-The 1978 Anchorage mayoral election was held between 3 October and 24 October 1978 in order to elect the mayor of Anchorage, Alaska.
+The 1978 Anchorage mayoral election was held between October 3 and 24, 1978, in order to elect the mayor of Anchorage, Alaska.
 Incumbent Mayor George M. Sullivan was re-elected after a run-off against Dave Rose.

 General election

 Since no candidate had received 40% of the vote in the first round (which at least one candidate was required to obtain to avoid a runoff), a runoff was held between the top-two finishers.